Indoor mask-off sports and exercise activities to cease from July 22 amid tighter Covid-19 rules

 SINGAPORE - Strenuous indoor sports and exercise classes, which require participants to take their masks off, will cease from Thursday (July 22), following a tightening of restrictions by the multi-ministry task force tackling the pandemic on Tuesday.

-The tightened measures mark a return to Phase 2 (Heightened Alert) and will last till Aug 18.
+The tightened measures mark a return to phase two (heightened alert) and will last till Aug 18.

 This follows the surge in coronavirus cases in the community in recent days following the discovery of clusters linked to Jurong Fishery Port and the KTV lounges or nightclubs that had pivoted as food & beverage establishments.